The IELTS speaking test has 3 parts.

 Fluency and coherence will be assessed on how well your speaking flows, if you are often self correcting and pausing or hesitating, then fluency is marked down.
-Coherence is marked on how well the examiner can understand you and the overall cohesion, in other words how well your speaking flows.
+Coherence is marked on how well the examiner can understand you.

-Lexical resource is marked on how good your vocabulary usage is, such as the use of collocations, idioms, paraphrasing a question, synonyms, phrasal verbs and a wide range of non standard vocabulary.
-The IELTS speaking test is not formal and informal language can be used such as phrasal verbs and idioms.
+Lexical resource is marked on how good your vocabulary usage is, such as the use of collocations, idioms, paraphrasing, synonyms, phrasal verbs and a wide range of non standard vocabulary.

-Grammatical range and accuracy is marked on how well you can use grammar tenses, the correct use of sentence structures and avoiding errors.
+Grammatical range and accuracy is marked on your range and accuracy of grammar, tenses, the correct use of sentence structures and avoiding errors.

 IELTS Speaking Part 1

 In this part of the test there are about 3 different topics and around 12 questions with topics such as: Hometown, Work, Studies, Family, Hobbies, Daily routine and so on.
 The main point here is to speak freely without hesitation , just speak naturally without memorising answers to specific topics.
 It is not necessary to give long detailed answers, just keep it simple but natural.

 IELTS Speaking Part 2